sujato/drafts/general-introduction.md

-# A General Introduction to the Pali Nikāyas
+# A Reader’s Introduction to the Pali Nikāyas

-The four main *nikāyas* of the Pali Canon (Tipiṭaka) are the core texts for any understanding of early Buddhism.
-They consist of roughly 1,000,000 words, preserved and passed down by the Theravāda tradition of Buddhism as the word of the Buddha.
+The four main *nikāyas* of the Pali Canon (Tipiṭaka) are essential texts for any understanding of the Buddha and his teaching.
+They consist of roughly 1,000,000 words in the Pali language, preserved and passed down by the Theravāda tradition of Buddhism as the word of the Buddha.

 The four *nikāyas* find their place in the traditional structure of the Pali Tipiṭaka, or “Three Baskets”.